rosensilva/ballerina-samples/resiliency-timeouts/README.md

 # HTTP Calls with Retry and Timeouts
-This guide walks you through the process of adding timeouts and retry patterns to potentially-busy remote backend calls.
+This guide walks you through the process of incorporating timeouts and retry patterns with potentially-busy remote backend services.
 Timeout pattern will automatically cut off the remote services if it fails to respond before the deadline.
-Well-placed timeouts provide isolation from network faliures.
-Retry pattern calls the remote backed services again and again until it gets response or retry count reached.
-Retry pattern is used to get response from remote service even it fails several times.
+The retry pattern calls the remote backed services repeatedly until it gets a response or until retry count is reached.
+Retry pattern helps to receive responses from remote service even it fails several times.

 ## <a name="what-you-build"></a>  What you'll build

-You’ll build a web service that calls potentially busy remote backend(responce only to few requests).
+You’ll build a web service that calls potentially busy remote backend(response only to few requests).
 The service incorporates both retry and timeout patterns to call the remote backend.
-For better understanding we will map this with real world scenario of an eCommerce product search service.
+For better understanding, we will map this with a real-world scenario of an eCommerce product search service.
 The eCommerce product search service uses potentially-busy remote eCommerce backend to find details about products.
-When some item is searched from the eCommerce porduct search service it will call to the eCommerce backend to get the details about the item.
-The eCommerce backend is trypically busy and might not respond to all the requests.
+When some item is searched from the eCommerce product search service it will call to the eCommerce backend to get the details about the item.
+The eCommerce backend is typically busy and might not respond to all the requests.
 The retry and timeout patterns will help to get the response from the busy eCommerce backend.

 ![alt text](https://github.com/rosensilva/ballerina-samples/blob/master/resiliency-timeouts/images/retry_and_timeout_scenario.png)

-- **Search item on eCommerce stores** : To search and find the details about items, you can use the HTTP GET message that contains item details as query parameters.
+- **Search item on eCommerce stores **: To search and find the details about items, you can use the HTTP GET message that contains item details as query parameters.

 ## <a name="pre-req"></a> Prerequisites